 Camino de Juarez

 There is an epic new trail near Oaxaca deserving of mention here.
-Under construction for two years, the Camino de Juarez is set to open in March 2024.
-In all likelihood, though, it will not be completed for another year or two, given the work yet to be accomplished.
-As envisioned, the trail will run from San Pablo Guelatao – the birthplace of renowned Oaxaca native, Benito Juarez – to the outskirts of the capital city.
+Under construction for two years, the Camino de Juarez opened in March 2024.
+The trail runs from San Pablo Guelatao – the birthplace of renowned Oaxaca native, Benito Juarez – to the outskirts of the capital city.
 The trail commemorates the twelve-year-old orphan’s solo walk from his hometown to Oaxaca in 1818, leaving behind his years as an unschooled shepherd boy to embark on a lifetime of stellar achievements as a student, lawyer, state governor, supreme court justice and president and savior of Mexico during the war of the French Intervention.
 A contemporary of Abraham Lincoln in the U.S., Juarez can fairly be called the father of the modern state of Mexico.

-The Camino de Juarez winds for 29 miles (46.5 kms) through the mountainous terrain of the Sierra Norte, starting at an elevation of 5790 feet (1765 meters) in Guelatao and concluding at 5020 feet (1530 meters) at the Juarez monument in Tlalixtac where highway 175 intersects with highway 190 (the Panamerican Highway).
+The Camino de Juarez winds for 29 miles (46.5 kms) through the mountainous terrain of the Sierra Norte, starting at an elevation of 5790 feet (1765 meters) in Guelatao and concluding at 5020 feet (1530 meters) in Tlalixtac.
+As of October 2024 the trail is complete except for the last segment on the outskirts of Oaxaca.

 The highest point on the trail is 9246 feet (2818 meters).
 There is an elevation gain of 7631 feet (2326 meters) running from Guelatao to Oaxaca, with an elevation loss of 8333 feet (2540 meters) along the way.
-The paved trail has some steep segments containing lots of steps.
+The paved trail has some steep segments containing steps.
 There are pedestrian overpasses in the several places where the trail crosses highway 175.
 The Camino de Juarez is amenable to hikers, backpackers, joggers and bicyclists.

 Looping Through Life On A Bike